pedroCX486/pedrocx486/README.md

 I have some coding related dreams in mind...
 One of them is related to GBA rom hacking (if you're into GBA reverse engineering send me a hello!) but sadly I'm not good at all with low-level coding.
 Still trying though, I'll get there sometime.

 You can mail me at `pedrocx486@gmail.com`, I also have a Twitter at [@pedrocx486](https://twitter.com/pedrocx486).
-If you're looking to hire me to do some front-end work, my LinkedIn is [here](https://www.linkedin.com/in/pedrocx486/) (but currently disabled for personal reasons).
+If you're looking to hire me to do some front-end work, my LinkedIn is [here](https://www.linkedin.com/in/pedrocx486/).

-If you're recruiter looking to offer a job position, you may want to look [here](https://pedrocx486.github.io/shitlist/) first and check if your company is **not** listed.